mddazure/azure-vwan-microhack/README.md

 # Scenario 3: Multi-regional Virtual WAN
 We will now expand the Virtual WAN across regions by adding a Hub with Spokes in the US East region.

-An key take away from this scenario is that each hub runs its own routing instance and contains its own routing tables.
+A key take away from this scenario is that each hub runs its own routing instance and contains its own routing tables.

 Although tables may be called the same across Hubs, Default for example, it is important to realize that these are independent and there is no "global" routing table spanning the entire VWAN.